 Base Salary.
 Base salary for our executive officers is determined based on the scope of work, skills, experience, responsibilities, performance and seniority of the executive, peer group salaries for similarly-situated positions and the recommendation of the Chief Executive Officer (except in the case of his own compensation, which is determined by the Compensation Committee and the Board of Directors).
 The Company views base salary as a fixed component of executive compensation that compensates the executive officer for the daily responsibilities assumed in keeping the Company operating throughout the year.
 Except where an existing agreement establishes an executive's salary, the Compensation Committee reviews executive officers' salaries annually at the end of the fiscal year and establishes the base salaries for the upcoming fiscal year.
-During 2013, the Compensation Committee evaluated the base salary of the Chief Executive Officer and determined to make an adjustment based on his individual performance and the Company's significant recent growth.
-As a result of that review, Mr. Mannelly's salary was increased in August 2012 from \$600,000 to \$650,000.
-In addition, Messrs.
-Lombardi and Connors received base salary increases in August 2012 from \$390,000 to \$425,000 and from \$370,000 to \$400,000, respectively.
-None of the other named executive officers received a base salary increase during 2013.
-The base salaries paid to our named executive officers during 2013 are set forth in the "Salary" column of the Summary Compensation table on page 43 of this Proxy Statement.
-In May 2013, in connection with its annual review of base salaries, the Board approved additional adjustments in base salaries.
-The following table sets forth the base salaries to be paid to our named executive officers during 2014:
+The base salaries paid to our named executive officers during 2014 are set forth in the "Salary" column of the Summary Compensation table on page 47 of this Proxy Statement.
+In May 2014, in connection with its annual review of base salaries, the Board approved adjustments in base salaries.
+The following table sets forth the base salaries to be paid to our named executive officers during 2015:

-Name 2014 Sa ılary
+Name 2015 Salary

-Mr. Mannelly \$ 700,000
+Mr. Mannelly \$ 735,000

-Mr. Lombardi \$ 450,000
+Mr. Lombardi \$ 475,000

-Mr. Connors \$ 415,000
+Mr. Connors \$ 425,000

-Mr. Parkinson \$ 271,240
+Mr. Parkinson \$ 287,500

-Mr. Cowley \$ 345,000
+Mr. Cowley \$ 356,000

 Annual Cash Incentive Plan.
-As part of our executive compensation, we have established an annual cash incentive plan which provides our executive officers with the ability to receive additional cash compensation based on a percentage of base salary and the Company's performance.
-The Company views the Annual Cash Incentive Plan as a performance-based component of executive compensation that motivates and incentivizes the executive officers for achieving the short-term goals of the Company and our stockholders.
+As part of our executive compensation, we have established an annual cash incentive plan, which provides our executive officers with the ability to receive additional cash compensation based on a percentage of base salary and the Company's performance.
+The Company views the Annual Cash Incentive Plan as a performance-based component of executive compensation that motivates and incentivizes the executive officers to achieve the short-term goals of the Company and our stockholders.

-At the start of a fiscal year, management and the Compensation Committee establish performance measures for the Annual Cash Incentive Plan.
-The Compensation Committee selected net sales as a performance metric to drive consistent top-line growth and EBITDA as a performance metric to drive stockholder value creation in terms of growth of earnings per share and free cash flow.
-Following the close of the fiscal year, management assesses the Company's performance against the pre-determined performance targets for AIP net sales and AIP EBITDA on an annual basis and determines the amount, if any, of additional cash compensation earned by the executive officers.
+At the start of a fiscal year, the Compensation Committee establishes performance measures for the Annual Cash Incentive Plan.
+The Compensation Committee selected net sales as a performance metric to drive consistent top-line growth and Adjusted EBITDA as a performance metric to drive stockholder value creation in terms of growth of earnings per share and free cash flow.
+Following the close of the fiscal year, the Compensation Committee assesses the Company's performance against the pre-determined performance targets for net sales and Adjusted EBITDA and determines the amount, if any, of additional cash compensation earned by the executive officers.
 In order to be eligible to receive cash incentive compensation, the executive must be employed with the Company at the end of the Company's fiscal year.

-Each named executive officer has a target bonus, expressed as a percentage of his base salary, which for 2013 were as follows: Mr. Mannelly, 100%; Mr. Lombardi, 60%; Mr. Connors, 50%; Mr. Parkinson, 45%; and Mr. Cowley, 50%.
+Each named executive officer has a target bonus, expressed as a percentage of his base salary, which for 2014 were as follows: Mr. Mannelly, 100%; Mr. Lombardi, 60%; Mr. Connors, 50%; Mr. Parkinson, 45%; and Mr. Cowley, 50%.

-The following table indicates, for the 2013 Annual Cash Incentive Plan, the 2013 AIP net sales, AIP EBITDA and payout levels approved by the Compensation Committee that correspond to the threshold, target and maximum performance by the Company.
-In determining the amount of any payment under the 2013 Cash Incentive Plan, net sales performance against the AIP net sales target is weighted 20% and AIP EBITDA performance against the AIP EBITDA target is weighted 80%.
+The following table indicates, for the 2014 Annual Cash Incentive Plan, the 2014 net sales, Adjusted EBITDA and payout levels approved by the Compensation Committee that correspond to the threshold, target and maximum performance by the Company.
+In determining the amount of any payment under the 2014 Annual Cash Incentive Plan, net sales performance against the net sales target is weighted 20% and Adjusted EBITDA performance against the Adjusted EBITDA target is weighted 80%.
 The named executive officers may earn no payment (if performance is below threshold) or a payment on a sliding-scale between the minimum (threshold) amount and the maximum amount, inclusive of the target amount based on the Company's performance.